quick-foot/tslint-config/README.md

 # tslint-config

-Easy and shareable tslint config
+Quick and easy tslint config for Angular projects

 ## Installation